 "Shun… don't forget, to pray to Mommy every night with it.
 Always pray… to Mommy."

 It was such a beautiful necklace.
-He raised it above the lamp and smiled as the pendant slowly turned and reflected the yellow light making it look like the tiny room was filled with tiny stars.
+He raised it above the lamp and smiled as the pendant slowly turned and reflected the yellow light making it look like the tiny room was filled with endless stars.
 He took the necklace and then wrapped it around his hands before they came together.
 He bowed his head before the light.
 It gave his face a golden glow and warmed his cheeks.
 He never really knew what to say to Mommy but Ikki said anything will do.
 She just wanted to hear his voice every night.

 "Dear God, please watch over my brother at the orphanage and the others as well.
 Watch over Mommy in heaven and… um… wherever Daddy is right now.
-Yours Ever, Amen."

 He turned around and placed his head on the white pillow.
 He pulled the blue blanket to his chest.
 His tiny hand reached over and turned off the lamp.
 It was so dark that he couldn't even see his hands in front of him.
 He closed his eyes.
 It was time to dream.

 After a few days, Shun was permitted to leave the room.
-He stepped outside on the deck and sees some dolphins swimming alongside the boat.
+He stepped outside on the deck and saw some dolphins swimming alongside the boat.
 He then glances toward the horizon.
 It was then he finally got his first glimpse of the supposed six year hell he must endure: Andromeda Island.

 You think you know a story, but you only know how it ends.
 To get to the heart of the story, you must go back to the beginning.